dyusupov/katacoda-scenarios/single-iscsi/intro.md

 * Management API for Snapshots and Clones, including Bucket instantaneous snapshots
 * Transparent iSCSI to/from S3 bucket access

-Prior to installation please ensure that you have ACTIVATION_KEY token available.
+OPTIONAL: Prior to installation please ensure that you have ACTIVATION_KEY token available.
 If not yet register DevOps account, obtain license key here: https://community.nexenta.com/s/devops-edition

 Give Edge-X S3 a try in easy to run 3 step procedure!